-The purpose of this article is to have a concise place for how to push to git (or GitHub as we are using that service for the tutorials) from the command line or Visual Studio Code directly.
+The purpose of this article is to have a concise place for how to commit changes and then push to git (or GitHub as we are using that service for the tutorials) from the command line or Visual Studio Code directly.
 It is included here as a common action used, and was originally covered in "An introduction to Web Page Display".

 The simple way to push from the command line is to open the terminal to the folder you are in, and run the following commands.

 1git add .
 2git commit -m "<DETAILED INFORMATION ABOUT THE CHANGES GOES HERE>" 3git push 4